jackbergus/jackbergus.github.io/_posts/2016-12-01-labsession.md

     mysql_secure_installation

 If the root user already has a password, then change the aforementioned command to `mysql_secure_installation -p` and then type the password.
+Now, depending on your OS setup, there could be some problems:

+* If there are any pw problems, then probably the install setted automatically setted the password that is given in `/Users/<yourusername>/.mysql_secret`.
+Use that password
+* If mysql cannot read the tmp lock file, this probably means that you did not start the server.
+In order to do so please type:

+      brew services start mysql

 Now MySQL could be accessed by typing the following command:

     mysql -u root -p